kubermatic/docs/content/kubermatic/v2.12/upgrading/2.6_to_2.7/_index.en.md

 ### Changes to *values.yaml*

 {{% notice note %}}
-An automated `values.yaml` converter for 2.6->2.7 is available in the `release/2.7` branch of the Kubermatic Installer.
+An automated `values.yaml` converter for 2.6->2.7 is available in the `release/2.7` branch of the KKP Kubernetes Platform(KKP) Installer.
 {{% /notice %}}

 #### Default Addons